NOTE: THIS ARTICLE IS SUPPOSED TO GATHER ALL THE OTHER ARTICLES ABOUT INTERCESSION TOGETHER. HOWEVER, I HAVEN’T FINISHED

 I believe that many people who believe are committing gross errors in this matter, and this is very concerning to me.
 The error and it’s importance are roughly the following:

 Many people claim that Muhammad will intercede for the faithful on The Day of Judgement, and that Allah has called us to believe so.

-I believe that this issue is of the utmost importance;
+I believe that this issue is of the greatest importance.

-Also, the security of monotheism will be compromised if intercession is significantly misunderstood, and compromised monotheism is polytheism, which is the road to Hellfire;
+Indeed, the security of monotheism will be compromised if intercession is significantly misunderstood, and that is polytheism, and polytheism earns eternal punishment.

-the matter of intercession has been mentioned in the Qur’an and in the previous revelations numerous times, which means that it’s undoubtably important;
+Intercession has been mentioned in the Qur’an more than 20 times, and mentioned in previous revelations as well, which means that it’s clearly important.

-in the Noble Qur’an, people who fear standing before their Lord are given a warning about intercession, which also shows that it’s very important.
+Also, in the Noble Qur’an, a warning is given about intercession, which demonstrates it’s importance.
 Allah wouldn’t give a warning unless there was a danger.

 The essay contains 2 parts:

 Part 1: What the Qur’an says on intercession: